axibase/arduino/dataTransmission/atsd_serial_example/README.md

 sended: series e:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx m:millis=286.55
 sended: series e:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx m:millis=289.09
 ```
-That mean your data sending successfully.
+This means that your data is sent successfully.